Delmoka/Delmoka/README.md

-# 👋 Hi, I'm Delwende Kabre
+# 👋 Hi, I'm Delwende Monique Kabre

 I'm a **Business Intelligence Analyst** with a passion for turning data into clear, actionable insights that support smarter decisions and business growth.
 My work sits at the intersection of data analysis, dashboard design, and strategic storytelling — helping teams and clients uncover patterns, solve problems, and measure what matters.